realmagicgreen/magicgreen-jekyll/_posts/2019-02-01-bali-plastic-bags-ban.md

 ---
 name: Bali plastic bags Ban
-subtitle: Denpasar just introduced a new prohibition of plastic bags, Styrofoam and plastic straws in supermarkets, convenience stores and shopping centers.
+subtitle: Denpasar just introduced a new prohibition of plastic bags, Styrofoam and plastic straws in supermarkets, convenience stores and shopping centres.
 description: Starting with the new year, Bali Denpasar area has banned the plastic bags.
 Tabanan regency now is set to follow up with similar initiative.
 The ban is expected to cover the whole island coming into effect in June 2019.
 category: solutions
 tags: Bali Indonesia environmental-friendly eco-friendly Indonesia sustainable-development